 To sharpen its engagement with EU Member States considered to be modest and moderate innovators, the EIT offers the possibility of forging structured bilateral cooperation agreements, in the form of MoUs, with individual governments that express an interest.
 These MoUs serve as a platform for enhanced bilateral cooperation, joint activities, and national co-financing of EIT KIC activities.
 Through the process of forging these agreements, EU Member States and the EIT can align with one other’s strategic priorities and enhance innovation at the national and regional levels.
 The MoUs are implemented through jointly drawn-up annual Action Plans, which establish a detailed path forward in terms of timelines and indicators for measuring success.
 So far, the EIT has signed MoUs with four EU Member States.
 Numerous additional MoUs are currently under consideration.

-Horizon 2020 (future Horizon Europe) Associated Countries
+Horizon Europe Associated Countries

 - In the framework of EIT RIS, several KICs work with partners from Bosnia and Herzegovina, Northern Macedonia and Serbia, while EIT Hubs have been established in the latter.